 - Rail Trail

-- Passes through rainforest, fern gullies, messmate and stringy bark forest
+- It passes through rainforest, fern gullies, messmate and stringy bark forest

 - Plenty of birds and seasonal wildflowers

-- Petersons Lookout in Tyers Park has picnic facilities and views of Tyers Gorge and the Latrobe Valley
+- Petersons Lookout in Tyers Park, off Tyers-Walhalla Rd, has picnic facilities plus views of Tyers Gorge and the Latrobe Valley

-- From Collins Siding, follow the trail downhill through mountain ash forest to Tyers Junction
+- From Collins Siding, follow the trail downhill through mountain ash forest to Telbit Crossing

-- Common heath in bloom in late winter and spring
+- Common heath is in bloom in late winter and spring

 - Look and listen for lyrebirds, kookaburras and fan-tailed cuckoos